 Bad Habits or Addictions

-Regardless the habit changing is not an easy process and it requires work, but it is easier to change than an addiction.
-An addiction is not a habit, but yes habits can turn into addictions and addictions are much more difficult to break as it requires significant withdrawal reactions and emotional changes.
-A good way to describe the difference between a habit and an addition is that bad habits (not in moderation) are usually broken with the above methods explained.
+Changing habits is not an easy process and requires work, but it is easier to change than an addiction.
+Habits can turn into addictions, which are much more difficult to break as they require significant withdrawal reactions and emotional changes.
+A good way to describe the difference between a habit and an addition is that bad habits (not in moderation) usually are broken with the above methods explained.

 If you think you might be addicted to something or some activity, please consider talking to a professional.
 Some references to read: